HiassofT/highspeed-sio/README.txt

 installed at $CC00-$CFFF.
 Please note: this memory region is originally used by the international character set, so if you switch to this character set you'll just get garbage on the screen.

-If you want to burn a replacement ROM and install it into your Atari you first need to create a patched ROM.
-Currently there are two methods to do this:

-Start "HISIOR.COM" (please note the "R" at the end!) or "HISIORN.COM" (without keyboard IRQ handler, like HISIO/HISION) to patch the ROM.
-Then start "DUMPOS.COM" and enter a filename (eg. "D:XLHI.ROM").
-This program will then write a 16k ROM dump to that file.
-Now you can use your EPROM burner to write this dump to an EPROM.

-The other method is creating a patched ROM image on a PC running Windows or Unix.
-Windows users can use the included "patchrom.exe" file, Unix users first have to compile the "patchrom" in the source directory (just do a "cd src" and "make patchrom").

-"patchrom" needs two command line arguments: the first one is the filename of the original ROM image that you want to patch the second argument is the filename where the patched ROM image should be stored.
-So, for example, if you downloaded the MyIDE ROM "myide43i.rom" and want to create a patched ROM named "hi43i.rom" simply type:

-patchrom myide43i.rom hi43i.rom

-To create a patched ROM file without the keyboard IRQ handler, use the "-n" option (this has to be the first option passed to patchrom).
-For example:

-patchrom -n xl.rom xlhi.rom

-Now you can use your EPROM burner to create a ROM replacement for your Atari.

-3. List of keystrokes

-If you decided to also patch the keyboard IRQ handler, the following keystrokes are available to control the highspeed SIO patch:

-SHIFT+CONTROL+S    Clear SIO speed table and enable highspeed SIO SHIFT+CONTROL+N    Disable highspeed SIO (normal speed) SHIFT+CONTROL+H    Enable highspeed SIO SHIFT+CONTROL+DEL  Coldstart Atari

-4. Technical details

 Since memory is tight in the Atari 8bit computers the first decision was where to put it.
 Using memory in the standard RAM area wasn't an